Rare Book Collections

 - COLE MEMORIAL COLLECTION

 The personal library of the Reverend Samuel Valentine Cole, poet and President of Wheaton from 1897 to 1925, forms the nucleus of this endowed collection.
 English and American poetry and literature are the focus of the collection, which circulates only to faculty on special loan.
 This collection is shelved in The Cole Room, reserved for quiet study and use of the collection.
+All titles in the collection may be found in the library catalog.

 - HISTORICAL COLLECTION ON WOMEN